Exact charged black hole solutions in D-dimensions in f(R) gravity: Introduction

 \section{Introduction}

-Modified theories of gravity with the presence of higher-order curvature terms have been introduced in a attempt to describe the early and late cosmological history of the early time inflation and the late time acceleration.
-Another motivation to study such theories is the understanding of the presence of dark matter and the confrontation of gravity theories with the recent observations \cite{Nojiri:2006ri,Copeland:2006wr,Nojiri:2010wj,Clifton:2011jh}.
+Modified theories of gravity with the presence of higher-order curvature terms have been introduced in a attempt to describe the early and late cosmological history including the early time inflation and the late time acceleration.
+Another motivation to study such theories is for understanding the presence of dark matter and the confrontation between gravity theories and the recent observations \cite{Nojiri:2006ri,Copeland:2006wr,Nojiri:2010wj,Clifton:2011jh}.
 On more theoretical grounds, higher-order corrections to the Einstein-Hilbert term lead to a renormalizable and thus quantizable gravitational theory \cite{Stelle:1976gc}.
 Therefore, modified theories of gravity with higher-order corrections, provide a deeper understanding of General Relativity (GR).
+The presence of high curvature correction terms in GR provides some interesting physical results, for examples, it makes the condensation harder to be formed in holographic superconductivity \cite{Gregory:2009fj, Kuang:2013oqa}; it modifies the low-energy tensor perturbation spectrum in string backgrounds \cite{Gasperini:1997up}; and it influences the dynamics of stellar structure \cite{Hansraj:2020xmz}.

-At very early times avoiding the restriction the gravitational Lagrangian to be a linear function of R, variable modified theories of gravity that contain some of the four possible second-order curvature invariants were considered under the effect of quadratic Lagrangians.
-Besides, one particular class of models that includes higher order curvature invariants as functions of the Ricci scalar are the $f(R)$ gravity models \cite{DeFelice:2010aj}-\cite{Vainio:2016qas}.
+At very early times, to avoid restricting the gravitational Lagrangian to be only a linear function of R, variable modified theories of gravity that contain some of the four possible second-order curvature invariants were proposed with the effects of quadratic Lagrangians.
+Besides, one particular class of models that includes higher order curvature invariants as functions of the Ricci scalar is the $f(R)$ gravity model \cite{DeFelice:2010aj}-\cite{Vainio:2016qas}.
 Although such theories exclude contributions from any curvature invariants other than $R$, they could also avoid the Ostrogradski’s instability \cite{Ostrogradsky:1850fid} which proves to be problematic for general higher derivative theories \cite{Woodard:2006nt}.

-A natural modification is to add terms $R^n$ to the action, for $n>1$ such terms can explain inflation behavior of early universe, like the Starobinsky model $f(R)=R+\alpha R^2$ \cite{Starobinsky:1980te}.
-While for $n<0$ such corrections become important in the late universe and can lead to self-accelerating vacuum solutions, providing a purely gravitational alternative to dark energy \cite{Carroll:2003st,Carroll:2003wy,Capozziello:2002rd,Capozziello:2003gx}.
-However, these models suffer from instabilities \cite{Soussa:2003re,Faraoni:2005vk} and there are strong constraints from the solar system \cite{Chiba:2003ir}.
-Constraining the parametric space \cite{Hu:2007nk} these problems can be avoided.
+Considering the gravitational collapse, one would expect all the matter present to be absorbed by the black hole, so the final state should be vacuum except for the presence of electromagnetic fields associated with the black hole.
+Therefore, it is of great interest to study the stationary black hole solutions in Maxwell-$f(R)$ theory, which describe how the nonlinearity of $f(R)$ guides and affects the contribution of Maxwell field on the geometry.